aamster/aamster.github.io/_posts/2024-10-03-sequence_to_sequence_models_1.md

 The simplest is called "greedy search" and involves just selecting the token with the highest predicted probability of being the correct token at each timestep.

-I thought this would be sufficient, as the model is being optimized to learn which is the correct token at each timestep $t$ given the previous $t-1$ tokens.
+I thought this would be sufficient, as the model is being optimized to learn which is the correct token at each timestep $$t$$ given the previous $$t-1$$ tokens.

 However, it turns out that this can produce suboptimal, awkwardly phrased, or strange outputs.
-It can select a bad token at timestep $t$ and then this creates a bad sequence going forward.
+It can select a bad token at timestep $$t$$ and then this creates a bad sequence going forward.

 #### beam search

 A solution to this is to use "beam search". {% cite 10.5555/2969033.2969173 %} and {% cite DBLP:journals/corr/BahdanauCB14 %} both use beam search to produce the output sequences.
 At first I skipped over this detail as I thought it might have been a relic of the past, but it turns out to be an important detail.

-At each timestep $t$, beam search will choose the $B$ most likely next tokens, as well as store the following things:
+At each timestep $$t$$, beam search will choose the $$B$$ most likely next tokens, as well as store the following things:

-- the decoder hidden state at timestep $t$
+- the decoder hidden state at timestep $$t$$
-- the generated sequence at timestep $t$
+- the generated sequence at timestep $$t$$
-- The $log-likelihood$ of the sequence
+- The $$log-likelihood$$ of the sequence

-We start by choosing $B$ most likely tokens to start the sequence.
-Then for each of these sequences, we select the $B$ most likely next tokens, producing $B^2$ possible sequences.
-From this list of possible sequences, we choose the $B$ most promising by comparing the $log-likelihood$ of each sequence and choosing the $B$ sequences with the lowest $log-likelihood$.
-We complete the search once all $B$ beams terminate with an `end of sentence` token or when we've done a certain number of iterations of search, whichever comes first.
+We start by choosing $$B$$ most likely tokens to start the sequence.
+Then for each of these sequences, we select the $$B$$ most likely next tokens, producing $$B^2$$ possible sequences.
+From this list of possible sequences, we choose the $$B$$ most promising by comparing the $$log-likelihood$$ of each sequence and choosing the $$B$$ sequences with the lowest $$log-likelihood$$.
+We complete the search once all $$B$$ beams terminate with an `end of sentence` token or when we've done a certain number of iterations of search, whichever comes first.

 ##### beam search example